Safety on Kilimanjaro

 The guides themselves have climbed the mountain so many times that they are adept at recognising the point at which somebody is clearly not going to summit.
 But they find it hard to answer the direct question “Do you think I can get to the top?”.
 Politeness dictates that they must answer “yes” so try to couch your question in a less confrontational (yes or no) format.
 It seems strange to us but East Africans rarely speak to each other in this way and they find our Western directness a little alarming.

 Over the years, however, we have trained our top guides to be less afraid of telling people if the summit is clearly beyond someone's ability.
-Kamanda and Lipman, in particular, are company representatives that speak good English.
+Kamanda and Lipman, in particular, are company representatives who speak good English.

 Our personal advice is to listen to your body.
 If it gets too hard and you are obviously very slow and finding it hard going, and perhaps getting frightened, then don’t risk your health and turn the trip into an awful memory.
 Better to go down and accept it gracefully.
+Some very obvious symptoms like laboured continual breathing even after resting, complete loss of appetite or headaches, continual loss of sleep, feeling faint or drunk, or just feeling very ill are all clear signs that you are not acclimatising well.
+Unless proved otherwise, you should always assume that the hypoxia caused by less oxygen at altitude is having an impact on your body and is therefore a cause of your symptoms.

 Conversely, do not be tempted to go faster than is planned for you, just because you are feeling fine.
 The guides have been advised not to accede to any request to reduce the number of days of the trip, so please do not try to persuade them to do this.
 Additionally, do not ask them to go all the way down to the gate from the summit in one day, this is highly unfair on the porters and it would affect the staff logistics.
+The number of days on the Machame route for Kilimanjaro does for allow for ample acclimatisation, and we would advise that you take it slowly and give yourself the best chance of adapting to the new environment.